Afghan trucks carrying wheat from India as humanitarian aid for Afghan people arrive at Pakistan's Wagah border | Headlines

 - Pakistan

-''Till Tuesday evening, some 26 Afghan trucks have returned to Wagah border after collecting wheat from India at Attari.
-Hopefully by later this evening the remaining trucks will also cross into Pakistan to be left for Afghanistan," a customs official told PTI.
+''All Afghan trucks have returned to Wagah border after collecting wheat from India at Attari and are now set to leave for Afghanistan,'' a customs official told PTI.

 Earlier in the day, Indian Foreign Secretary Harsh Vardhan Shringla along with Afghan Ambassador to India Farid Mamundzay and World Food Programme Country Director Bishaw Parajuli flagged off the first convoy of 50 trucks transporting the consignment through the Attari-Wagah border crossing.